ruby2js/ruby2js/docs/src/_examples/stimulus/installation.md

 The option that is of most interest here is the `eslevel` option.
 It is currently set to 2022, meaning that it enables some JavaScript features which are not yet standardized and/or widely deployed.
-This explains why this code doesn't yet work on Safari.
 Feel free to change this value to 2021 (or lower) and restart the server by pressing control-C and then executing `yarn start` again.